E. Gluck Corporation

 E. Gluck Corporation is an American watch manufacturer headquartered in Little Neck, New York.
 It was founded in 1956 by Eugen Gluck.
 E. Gluck Corporation manufactures watches under two flagship proprietary brands, Armitron and Torgoen.
 The company also manufactures watches for major fashion brands, including: Anne Klein, Nine West, Juicy Couture, Vince Camuto, Badgley Mischka and Joseph Abboud.
 As of 1999, Armitron had the fifth largest share of all watch purchases, by brand, in the United States.
 As of 2005, Armitron ranks as one of the top ten fine and fashion watch brands in the US, along with Timex, Fossil, Seiko, Citizen, Casio, Guess, Bulova, Movado, and Pulsar.

+In December 2025, E. Gluck Corporation filed for Chapter 11 bankruptcy protection after a failed attempt at getting into the smartwatch industry.